-CAUTION: Do not attempt to couple the Tool Changer when the locking mechanism is in locked position.
+CAUTION: Do not attempt to couple the Tool Changer when in locked position.
 The locking mechanism must be in the unlock position when attempting to couple the Tool Changer.
 Failure to adhere to this condition may result in damage to the unit and/or the robot.
-Always unlock the Master prior to coupling to a Tool coupling to a Tool.
+Always unlock the Master prior to coupling to a Tool.